Fort Lauderdale White Collar Crime Lawyer

 Some types of crimes, usually non-violent crimes committed in the workplace, have the general term "white collar crimes."
 The offenses are usually committed in a business environment, and in many cases, the individuals charged are often well-respected upper management.

 Many white collar crimes are federal crimes and will be tried in federal court.
-As such, they pose severe, long-term penalties, and demand the attention of season criminal defense lawyers who have the ability to protect your rights and freedoms at all stages of the process.
+As such, they pose severe, long-term penalties, and demand the attention of seasoned criminal defense lawyers who have the ability to protect your rights and freedoms at all stages of the process.

 If you or a loved one have been arrested or are being investigated, contact our firm as soon as possible for a free case review.
 Taking immediate action in your defense could make the difference in your case.